Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 What's the difference between Target Test Prep and Princeton Review for GMAT prep?

-One of the main differences between Target Test Prep and Princeton Review is that Target Test Prep focuses exclusively on self-paced online courses, while Princeton Review offers live classes and hardcopy books.
-But even just comparing on-demand packages, Princeton offers a much higher quantity of coursework.
+One of the main differences between Target Test Prep and Princeton Review is that Target Test Prep’s most affordable Self-Study plan focuses on text-based lessons, while Princeton Review offers lessons backed with video lectures built into all of their packages.
+Moreover, Princeton Review offers a much greater quantity of coursework.

 Which is better for GMAT prep, Princeton Review or Target Test Prep?

 After thoroughly using and testing out each GMAT prep course, our team feels that Princeton Review’s prep package is superior to TTP’s.
-True that Target Test Prep offers a more attractive price point, but the Princeton study materials are much more comprehensive.
+It’s true that Target Test Prep offers a more attractive price point, but the Princeton study materials are much more comprehensive.

-Target Test Prep’s GMAT courses are much more affordable than the packages from Princeton Review.
-At roughly one-half the cost, Target Test Prep offers the better value.
+Target Test Prep’s GMAT courses are more affordable than the packages from Princeton Review, but only if you’re going for the low-end Self-Study plan.
+When it comes to the live online course, Princeton Review actually offers the better deal.